-Nine Practical Build Alternatives to satisfy the new border crossing requirements were identified (refer to Table 2-5 and Figures 2-11A through 2-11F and 2-12A through 2-12C).
-Each of the Build Alternatives was comprised of three elements: an interchange connecting the plaza to the existing highway network, a U.S. border inspection plaza, and a bridge from the plaza that spans the Detroit River.
-The No Build Alternative was also analyzed.
-On the Canadian side of the river, the bridge connected to one of three alternative plazas and then to a new six-lane freeway extending from the plaza to Highway 401.
-The DEIS compared the nine Build Alternatives to the No Build Alternative and analyzed the issues/impacts of the proposed new border crossing in the United States (Figure 1-2).
-A Canadian-produced document analyzed the issues/impacts on the Canada side.
+Nine Practical Build Alternatives to satisfy the new border crossing requirements have been identified (refer to Table 2-5 and Figures 2-11A through 2-11F and 2-12A through 2-12C).
+Each of the Build Alternatives is comprised of three elements: an interchange connecting the plaza to the existing highway network, a Customs inspection plaza, and a bridge from the plaza that spans the Detroit River.
+On the Canadian side of the river, the bridge will connect to one of three alternative plazas and then to a new six-lane freeway extending from the plaza to Highway 401.
+This DEIS compares the nine Build Alternatives to the No Build Alternative and analyzes the issues/impacts of the proposed new border crossing in the United States (Figure 1-2).
+A Canadian-produced document will analyze the issues/impacts on the Canada side.